Milestone Phase I Project

-Raw water will be piped to the site from a well located 10 km southeast of the plant site.
-We will drill approximately ½ a mile deep into the Mannville aquifer.
-The well will be cased and cemented in place to protect ground water.
+Raw water will be piped to the site from a well nearby to the southeast of the plant site.
+Water source is from the Mannville aquifer about 800 meter below surface, known as brackish water which has no negative impact on the local community.
+The well has been cased and cemented in place to protect ground water.

 Power is distributed to the plant and well pad by a combination of 25 kV overhead line and buried cables.
 A 3” line will connect a natural gas regulator station with the larger transmission line ~4.5 km west of the site.

 The Milestone Project team is passionate about innovation!
 The challenging economic climate has meant innovative solutions were needed to bring a new project to market.
 The Phase I Project will use technology new to Saskatchewan – selective horizontal solution mining which has the potential to change the way potash is extracted in this area.